kubecost/docs/aws-cloud-integrations.md

   	* Choose **Next**
   	* At the bottom of the page, select **I acknowledge that AWS CloudFormation might create IAM resources.**
   	* Choose **Create Stack**
-  * On the masterpayer account
+  * On the master payer account
         *   Follow the same steps to create a cloudformation stack as above, but with the following as your yaml file instead: [https://raw.githubusercontent.com/kubecost/cloudformation/master/kubecost-masterpayer-account-permissions.yaml](https://raw.githubusercontent.com/kubecost/cloudformation/master/kubecost-masterpayer-account-permissions.yaml) , and with these parameters:
             *   AthenaCURBucket: The bucket where the CUR is set from the “Setting up the CUR” step
             *   KubecostClusterID: An account that kubecost is running on that requires access to the Athena CUR